marcverhagen/cs217b/code/web-services/graphql/example1/readme.md

 ### The mutation resolvers

-In a way this is more of the same with the main difference with the query resolvers being that we actually commit changes to the databse.
+In a way this is more of the same with the main difference with the query resolvers being that we actually commit changes to the database.
 We look at one of the three resolvers here.

 ```python
 @convert_kwargs_to_snake_case